 If this proposal is approved, the additional authorized shares may be issued at the discretion of our board of directors without further stockholder action, except as may be required by law or the rules of Nasdaq.
 The adoption of the proposed amendment to our Restated Certificate of Incorporation would not have any immediate dilutive effect on the proportionate voting power or other rights of existing stockholders.
 However, the issuance of shares of common stock, other than on a pro-rata basis to all stockholders, would reduce each stockholder's proportionate interest in the company and the issuance of additional shares of common stock may, among other things, have a dilutive effect on earnings per share and on stockholders' equity and voting rights.
 Furthermore, future sales of substantial amounts of our common stock, or the perception that these sales might occur, could adversely affect the prevailing market price of our common stock or limit our ability to raise additional capital.
 Stockholders should recognize that, as a result of this proposal, they will own a smaller percentage of shares relative to the total authorized shares of the company than they presently own.
 The holders of any of the additional shares of common stock issued in the future would have the same rights and privileges as the holders of the shares of common stock currently authorized and outstanding.
 Those rights do not include preemptive rights with respect to the future issuance of any additional shares.
-The holders of shares of our common stock will have no dissenters' rights of appraisal under Delaware law, our Restated Certificate of Incorporation.
+The holders of shares of our common stock will have no dissenters' rights of appraisal under Delaware law, our Restated Certificate of Incorporation or our bylaws with respect to the proposed amendment to our Restated Certificate of Incorporation.